HARVARD REFERENCING SYSTEM

 Reference List entry:

-Aspinall, V. and Cappello, M. (2009) Introduction to Veterinary Anatomy & Physiology 3rd Ed.
-UK: Butterworth Heinemann.
+Aspinall, V. and Cappello, M. (2009) Introduction to Veterinary Anatomy & Physiology.
+3rd Edition.
+Butterworth Heinemann, UK.

-Learner’s Guides should be referenced to the Author of the Subject (on the first page) unless it is a replicated chapter from a textbook, in which case you reference the Textbook and Author (as below).
+The Learner Guide is essentially referenced in the same way as a text book.
+Learner’s Guides should be referenced to the Author of the Subject (on the first page), unless it is a replicated chapter from a textbook, in which case you reference the Textbook and Author (as below).

 In-Text Citation:

-If summarising or writing the information in a factual way and not referring to the authors as part of your sentence (Phillips, 2012, p.x). x = page number
+If summarising information in a factual way, and not referring to the authors as part of your sentence:

-You must adjust your restraint technique to suit the different animals as they all require different techniques (Phillips, 2012, p.6).
+You must adjust your restraint technique to suit the different animals as they all require different techniques (Phillips & Woolley, 2022, p.6).

-As discussed by Phillips (2012, p.15) there are many pieces of equipment available and the most common is a slip lead.
+As discussed by Phillips & Woolley (2022, p.42) there are many pieces of restraint equipment available, and the most common is a slip lead.

 Reference List entry:

-Phillips, H. (2012) Animal Handling Techniques.
-Melbourne: Veterinary Nurse Solutions.
+Phillips, H. and Woolley, N. 2022, Safe Animal Handling Techniques.
+Veterinary Nurse Solutions Pty Ltd, VIC Australia.

-This example uses ‘Low Stress Handling, Restraint & Behaviour Modification of Dogs & Cats’ by Dr Sophia Yin – chapter excerpts in Animal Handling Techniques Subject.
+This example uses ‘Low Stress Handling, Restraint & Behaviour Modification of Dogs & Cats’ by Dr Sophia Yin – chapter excerpts are included in your Safe Animal Handling Techniques Learner Guide.

 In-Text Citation: